gergana-hristanova/university/README.md

 # university
-A repository for all of my coding projects created for or because of university.
+A repository for all my coding projects related to university.